 Home buyers will need a reliable person to turn to when needs arise on the property.
 Stay on your client’s minds by being able to link clients to the best local resources for property services.

 For example, create a list of the most dependable agencies in your area for things like plumbing, electrical, heating, landscaping services, and more.
 When a client is in need of a referral, this will make them think of you and help establish a long-term, trusting relationship with your previous clients.
+It’s also best to continue learning about your craft, so enrolling yourself or your team in interior design courses may be a wise investment.

 By making the client feel like you are there to help them, they will be much more likely to recommend your services to a friend or family member in the future.
+You may also attempt to make your website a major authority in your niche, and to do so, you can contact LinkGathering, an agency that specializes in this.

 5. Honest and effective communication